Fondation Apprentis d'Auteuil International

 Louis Fauchier-Magnan holds a diploma in Mathematics from EPFL and has worked at Bank Mirabaud & Cie in Geneva since 2009.
 He previously worked at KPMG in Zurich as Auditor.

 Member of the Board

-When he created Manutan in 1966, Jean-Pierre Guichard developed, in close collaboration with his father, the mail order concept for handling equipment, placing the firm among the world leaders in its market.
+Jean-Pierre Guichard established Manutan in 1966, in close collaboration with his father.
+The mail order concept for handling equipment is among the world leaders in its sector.
 He is still the President of Manutan International.

 Michaela Huntziger Chupin